 The FNMWC states that a culturally relevant health system for First Nations communities includes governance, research, workforce development, change and risk management, self-determination, and performance measurement.
 The continuum is rooted in cultural knowledge and emphasizes First Nations strengths and capacities, building upon the Honouring Our Strengths national framework.

 “Mental wellness is supported by culture, language, Elders, families, and Creation and is necessary for healthy individual, community, and family life.”

 – First Nations Mental Wellness Continuum (FNMWC)

 If you’d like to read more about the FNMWC and the Summary Report, here are links to both documents:

 First People’s Wellness Circle aims to offer Mental Wellness and Crisis Response Teams access to relevant curriculum that is based on Indigenous Knowledge and Ways of Knowing while using a Two-Eyed Seeing Approach.

 We offer a variety of training throughout the year.
-Some of the training includes; 1-3 hr webinars with subject matter experts, 2-3 day training sessions which include certificates of participation or certification and some week long train-the-trainers with partner organizations.
+Some of the training includes 1-3 hr virtual events with subject matter experts, 2-3 day training sessions which include certificates of participation or certification and some week-long train-the-trainers with partner organizations.

 If you have identified a training need for your team, please contact us.
 We would be happy to discuss how we could help.